nevvwrk/nevvwrk/README.md

- ## Hi there 👋 I'm Front-end developer Live in Thailand.
+ ## Hi these 👋 I'm Front-end developer Live in Thailand.
 🌱 I’m studied in computerscience and I'm freelance with technologies below<br>
 ### Skill
 ⚡ HTML , CSS3 , Javascript<br>